How do I keep my web server secure?

 Web servers face a myriad of threats that can compromise their integrity and functionality.
 One prevalent risk is Distributed Denial of Service (DDoS) attacks.
 These overwhelming assaults flood the server with traffic, causing it to slow down or crash.

-See also How do I know if my GoDaddy domain is active?
+See also How do you know if your website has been hacked?

 Malware is another significant concern.
 Hackers may exploit vulnerabilities to inject malicious code, potentially leading to data theft or unauthorized access.